 Pursuant to the Partnership Agreement, the Partnership makes distributions to its partners approximately 45 days after the end of each fiscal quarter in a total amount equal to its Available Cash (as defined in the Partnership Agreement) for such quarter.
-Available Cash is generally defined as:
+The General Partner may establish reserves for the proper conduct of the Partnership's business and for distributions during the next four quarters.